2426 N Arthur Street

 Background

-The State and Arthur Apartments is a mixed-use affordable housing development comprised of 102 multi-family units and ground floor commercial space.
+Wilson Station (formerly State and Arthur Apartments) is a mixed-use affordable housing development comprised of 102 multi-family units and ground-floor commercial space.
 This project is being developed by Pacific West Communities, Inc. through the City of Boise’s Housing Land Trust program.
-This unique model allows the developer to enter into a below market long-term lease with the City of Boise, which owns the underlying land.
+This unique model allows the developer to enter into a below-market long-term lease with the City of Boise, which owns the underlying land.
 This allows the project to maintain affordable rental rates for residents earning 30 to 80 percent of the area median income (AMI).

 The mixed-use building will be five stories with wood-framed apartments constructed above a single level of concrete podium parking and ground floor commercial space.
 There will be a total of 102 units, comprised of studio, 1, 2, and 3-bedroom units for households earning up to 80 percent AMI, as well as a property manager’s unit.
 The ground floor will include a leasing office, common areas, mail room, bike storage, repair and washing stations, and approximately 1,500 square feet of proposed childcare or neighborhood-focused retail space facing State Street.
 Common areas include a second-floor outdoor courtyard with seating, playground, barbecue, and picnic areas.